Consider your payment options

 If you’re already using PayPal to accept payments, please make sure your account settings are configured to accept local currencies.

-If you don’t have a PayPal account, sign up now and visit our Business Resource Hub to learn more about how to use our payment solutions, plus tips and guides to help grow your business.
+If you don’t have a PayPal account, visit our Business Home to learn more about accepting PayPal.